w3c-cg/threat-modeling/models/decentralized-identities.md

   - *Analysis*: This is the agreement between the interacting parties, such as contracts.
 In this case, *Notifications* can describe what happens in a "secure" context (e.g., Payments API); all operations must be specifically authorized with Informed Consent.
 The holder must be notified if the Verifier asks for Full Disclosure, if the Issued Credentials do not support Selective Disclosure, or if it is phoning home.

-    *Note: this can be used as a [nudge](https://en.wikipedia.org/wiki/Nudge_theory) (famous in Behavioural Economics) and then can be used to educate the Verifiers, Holders, and Issuers to do the right thing.*
+    *Note: this can be used as a [nudge](https://en.wikipedia.org/wiki/Nudge_theory) (used in Behavioural Economics) and then can be used to educate the Verifiers, Holders, and Issuers to do the right thing.*

 - **Resilience**: